 Daryl's Heidelberg Hope

-Brief background: Aptly named Daryl’s Heidelberg Hope, this is a new treatment developed in Germany that has had tremendous efficacy rates as indicated above.
+Aptly named Daryl’s Heidelberg Hope, this is a new treatment developed in Germany that has had tremendous efficacy rates, and we want to bring it to BC.
 75% of patients who were given two to four months to live were not only alive six months after receiving the treatment, but their tumours had shrunk and they had lower levels of PSMA in their blood.

 In layman’s terms, the treatment is a radiopharmaceutical that is injected by IV.
 The IV is loaded with a radioactive element (Lutetium) that has been chemically bound to a certain antibody.
 This combination, upon injection, circulates throughout the body attaching itself to cancer cells and killing them.
 Perhaps most encouraging, this treatment kills cancer cells wherever they reside – the bones, lymph nodes, soft tissue organs or simply in the bloodstream.
-Daryl suffered from three of these four indications.
+Daryl suffers from three of these four indications and has been told (repeatedly) that his situation will get worse.

 Articles indicate that this treatment has a median durability of 13.7 months.
 We can provide articles and appropriate links for those interested in learning more.

-We have met with Sarah Roth, CEO of the BC Cancer Foundation and Dr. Francois Benard, head of Research at the BC Cancer Agency a number of times over the past six months.
-We have their full commitment (this will be a collaboration with BCCA, VGH and UBC), a defined budget (approx. $4.5mm) with deliverables and a timeline.
-The intent is to start two clinical trials towards the end of the year.
+We have met with Sarah Roth, CEO of the BC Cancer Foundation and Dr. Francois Benard, head of Research at the BC Cancer Agency a number of times over the past three months.
+We have their full commitment (this will be a collaboration with BCCA, VGH and UBC), a defined budget with deliverables and a timeline.
+The intent is to start two clinical trials in the Fall.

 If you think this page contains objectionable content, please inform the system administrator.